What is money coaching?

-Yes – we will use Skype.
-Skype has an easy screen sharing feature so I can show you visuals and demonstrate tools.
+Yes – we will use Zoom.
+Zoom has an easy screen sharing feature so I can show you visuals and demonstrate tools.
 You will also be able to share your screen with me so I can answer any questions that you may have.
-You will need a free Skype account, have access to the internet and be comfortable on the computer.
+You will need to have access to the internet and be comfortable on the computer.

 What happens during the first three money coaching sessions?

 In the first session, I’ll ask you a series of intake questions about your financial situation covering everything from day to day financial decisions, debt/savings picture, credit card use, family history as well as your goals and intentions – what you want to accomplish and address.
 In the second session, we’ll define your current and ideal lifestyle by creating totally customized categories for tracking your money and planning your spending, saving and earning.
 In the third session, we’ll start applying numbers to your vision by creating your first spending plan a.k.a. budget.
 From there, we’ll be able to assess reality and answer the question, “Does this plan work?”